danomatika/joyosc/README.md

 #### Options

-You can also specify values on the command line which override values in the config file:
+You can also specify values on the command line which override values in the config file.

+The `joyosc` help output:
 ~~~
+Usage: ./src/joyosc/joyosc [options] [FILE]

+  joystick device event to osc bridge

+Options:
+  -h, --help             Print usage and exit
+  --version              Print version and exit
   -l, --listening-port   Listening port (default: 7770)
   -m, --multicast        Multicast listening group address (off by default)
   -i, --ip               IP address, hostname, or multicast group to send to
                          (default: 127.0.0.1)
   -p, --port             Port to send to (default: 8880)
   -e, --events           Print incoming events, useful for debugging
-  -j, --joysticks-only Disable game controller support, joystick interface only
+  -j, --joysticks-only   Disable game controller support, joystick interface
+                         only
-  -w, --window         Open window, helps on some platforms if device events are
+  -w, --window           Open window, helps on some platforms if device events
-                       not being found, ex.
+                         are not being found, ex.
 MFI controllers on macOS
   -s, --sleep            Sleep time in usecs (default: 10000)
+  -t, --triggers-as-axes Report trigger buttons as axis values

+Arguments:
+  FILE                   Optional XML config file
 ~~~

 Note: Enabling event printing is useful when debugging: